wp-plugins/linked-pages/readme.txt

 For more information about plugins and installing them, please review the [managing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "Installing Plugins - WordPress Codex") section of the WordPress Codex.

 == Changelog ==

+= 0.2.3 =
+* Added functionality to build the list of linked pages based on the current post's link field (this avoids having to click back from the selected page to pick another from the list of links and makes the widget perform more like a menu than a simple 'what links to here?' function)

 = 0.2.2 =
 * Minor change to correct the missing screenshots